craigh411/vue-rate-it/README.md

 }
 ```

+**You can find details about all the available props and events and options on [the docs github pages](https://craigh411.github.io/vue-rate-it/)**

 ### Using the CDN

 It is recommended that you use `vue-rate-it` via NPM, however, each rating component does have a dist file available via unpkg.
 To use the raters via CDN simply include the following in your web page.
 These components are registered automatically: